Already Working in ECD? Turn Your Experience Into a National Qualification

 SAVE TIME

-If you’re already working in ECD, your verified experience can reduce the time needed for the workplace component — helping you complete the qualification faster.
+If you are working in ECD, your verified experience can reduce the time needed for the workplace component — helping you complete the qualification faster.

 ADVANCE YOUR CAREER